jonnor/leaf-clustering/references/notes.md

 #### How well does leaf quantization work

-Hypothesis: A 8 bit leaf probabilities is ~lossless Seems to be the case.
+Hypothesis: A 8 bit leaf probabilities is ~lossless
+Result: Seems to be the case.

 Not needed to analyze separately from clustering?
 Seems that most of the gains in model size comes from the 32bit->8bit storage for leaf values.